-Investments in associates and joint ventures are carried in the Consolidated Balance Sheet at the Group's share of their net assets at date of acquisition and of their post-acquisition retained profits or losses and other comprehensive income together with any goodwill arising on the acquisition.
+Investments in associates and joint ventures are carried in the Consolidated Balance Sheet at cost and of their post-acquisition retained profits or losses and other comprehensive income together with any goodwill arising on the acquisition.
 The Group recognises the assets, liabilities, revenue and expenses of joint operations in accordance with its rights and obligations.